Logius-standaarden/API-Design-Rules/sections/designRules.md

             <p>The [=singular resources=] for comments, referenced from all 3 collections, could still be modelled on a higher level to avoid deep nesting of URIs (which might increase complexity or problems due to the URI length):
             <pre class="nohighlight">https://api.example.org/v1/comments/123
 https://api.example.org/v1/comments/456</pre>
-            <p>Although this approach might seem counterintuitive from a technical perspective (we simply could have modelled a single <code>/comments</code> resource with optional filters for article and photo) and might introduce partially redundant functionality, it makes perfect sense from the perspective of the consumer, which increases developer experience.
+            <p>Although this approach might seem counter-intuitive from a technical perspective (we simply could have modelled a single <code>/comments</code> resource with optional filters for article and photo) and might introduce partially redundant functionality, it makes perfect sense from the perspective of the consumer, which increases developer experience.
          </aside>
       </dd>
 </div>